Winter in Toronto

 3. Catch a Leaf’s Game

 Hockey is considered Canada’s National sport and you can experience the passion when you go to a Leaf game, or catch one on TV.
-The Toronto Maple Leafs haven’t won the Stanley Cup since 1967, so go cheer them on!

 Maple Leaf games take place at the Air Canada Centre.
-To be honest, they are not cheap in Toronto – one ticket will cost anywhere from $120 to $300 per ticket, depending on how closer you are to the rink.
-My husband and I once drove to Ottawa to see a Leafs games because we were able to get much cheaper tickets to see one there.
+To be honest, they are not cheap in Toronto – one ticket will cost anywhere from $120 to $300 per ticket, depending on how close you are to the rink.

 But if you manage to score tickets at the Toronto game, the Air Canada Centre is a really nice venue right downtown Toronto to be able to experience this energy.
 There are plenty of places to eat nearby too if you want to have dinner before the game.